Signatures of asymmetry: Gravitational wave memory and the parity violation

 where $X_0$ is the integration constant.
-In FLRW background, ${\cal C}_{ab}$ vanishes; hence, in the first-order of perturbation, the terms containing perturbed $v^a$ vanish and the scalar field perturbation does not contribute.
+Since ${\cal C}_{ab}$ is identically zero in the unperturbed FLRW background, the first-order perturbations of $v^a$ do not contribute to linear-order perturbations of ${\cal C}_{ab}$.
 Substituting the above form of $v^a$ in Eq.~\eqref{eq:Cotton-2-space} we obtain $\mathcal{C}_{ab}$.